zydd04/zydd04/README.md

 ## Projects

-### TrackAD

-🖥️ A web application built to track and manage user accounts within an organization's Windows Active Directory.

-- Uses AD attributes to generate a centralized table with account information across the organization.
-- Automatically sends email alerts for key account events, including locked accounts, accounts expiring soon, and passwords nearing expiration.
-- Adopted for internal use.

-*Note: This project was built for internal company use and is not open source, so the source code is not publicly available.*

-***

 ### RAG Chatbot

-🤖 A Retrieval-Augmented Generation (RAG) chatbot integrated with a local LLM, containerized with Docker.
+A Retrieval-Augmented Generation (RAG) chatbot integrated with a local LLM, containerized with Docker.

 - Combines a local large language model with a retrieval pipeline to ground responses in real source material.
 - Designed to reduce hallucinations by grounding answers in retrieved context rather than relying solely on the model's internal knowledge.